-Stonemasonry is one of the oldest building arts and structures built of stone are amongst the most ancient surviving monuments in the world.
+Stonemasonry is one of the oldest building arts, and structures built of stone are amongst the most ancient surviving monuments in the world.
 There were not too many dwellings built with solid stone in New Zealand, but you do encounter the odd one to two.
 It is a beautiful and simple construction technique, where the walls are typically laid 600 - 900 mm thick.
 Inside and outside faces are formed, with rubble filling the centre.
-‘Through’ stones are placed periodically to tie the two faces together.
-Lime or mud mortar was historically used to fill all the gaps and make the walls relatively air-tight.
+‘Through’ stones are placed periodically, to tie the two faces together.
+Lime or mud mortar was historically used to fill all the gaps, and make the walls relatively air-tight.
 The interiors were usually whitewashed.
-Such walls are incredibly long lasting and will survive centuries unless an earthquake or some other force tears them down early.
+Such walls are incredibly long lasting, and will survive centuries unless an earthquake or some other force tears them down early.

-Shoe-box sized rocks are the best to work with although you do want a range of sizes in the wall.
-The best stone work uses variation in the composition i.e. different colours, types of stone, or shapes etc. Good stonework always has a horizontal pattern as each course tries to maintain a level band from side to side.
+Shoe-box sized rocks are the best to work with, although you do want a range of sizes in the wall.
+The best stone work uses variation in the composition i.e. different colours, types of stone, or shapes etc. Good stonework always has a horizontal pattern, as each course tries to maintain a level band from side to side.
 Stone is easier to work if it’s fresh from the ground, before it has dried.
 Ensure you wear thick leather gloves, to protect your hands.

 Keep in mind that stonework on the second storey costs considerably more than stonework on the ground floor.
 It is also not the best idea in a country with earthquakes to have heavy material up high, above the ground.

 Stone steps are a very durable and attractive option, except be aware that they may ice over and become slippery in cold climates.
 With stone steps bigger than a single piece of stone, use a single slab for the riser and one or more flagstones for the tread.